 Students have the freedom to exit and re-enter the program after the first year.
 The program includes preparation in technical coursework, human relations, communications, computation and computer technology.
 It is strongly recommended that students obtain competency in the following areas before entering the health information curriculum:

-- Computer basics

-- Keyboarding, 40 WPM minimum
+- Keyboarding: 40 WPM minimum

 - Study skills

-- Basic English (writing skills)

-- Spelling skillsWord processing skills essential
+- Spelling skills

 - Reading skills

+- Word processing skills (essential)

 The Health Information Technology program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-It is one of only two accredited health information programs in the state of Oregon.
+It is one of only two accredited health information programs in the State of Oregon.